okillgus/adapt-input-memo/README.md

 ### Attributes
 **_component (string)**: This value must be: `memo`.

+**_classes (string)**: CSS class name to be applied to the button's containing div.
+The class must be predefined in one of the Less files.
+Separate multiple classes with a space.

+**_layout (string)**: This defines the horizontal position of the component in the block.
+Acceptable values are full, left or right.

 **modus (number)**: Specify the mode in which the component will be used.

 **topic (string)**: Specify the topic for a range of memos.